782-lab/cloud_learn_akhtar/README.md

 # Real-Life Analogy
 Just like we pay for electricity as we use, similarly in cloud, we *pay only for what we use* — no need to buy big machines or set up our own data center.

- # Features of Cloud Computing
-- *On-Demand Access* – Use when you need it
-- *Pay-as-you-go* – No upfront investment
-- *Scalable* – Increase or decrease resources easily
-- *Accessible from anywhere* – You just need the internet
-- *Highly Secure* – Handled by big cloud providers

 - # hello